|Responsible Unit:||Office of Registration and Records|

 |Adoption Date:||January 2013|

 |Shared governance: none|

-To earn an undergraduate degree from The College at Brockport students must complete their degree requirements with a minimum cumulative GPA of 2.0 or higher (referred to as "being in good standing" academically).
+To earn an undergraduate degree from SUNY Brockport students must complete their degree requirements with a minimum cumulative GPA of 2.0 or higher (referred to as "being in good standing" academically).
 It is neither in the student's best interest nor the best interest of the College to let students continue their studies indefinitely unless they are achieving at that minimal level.
 For this reason, the College has a probation and dismissal policy — a system for warning students are not meeting minimal academic standards, and dismissing them if the problem continues.

 Purpose/ScopeAcademic performance problems can lead to probation and/or dismissal based on the College's rules for satisfactory performance.

 There are no definitions for this policy at this time.

 Students must have attained a grade point average of 1.0 or better by the time they have completed 12 indexable or graded credits (that's the end of the first semester at Brockport for full-time students).Students who do not meet this criterion will be dismissed without first being placed on academic probation.
 Earning such a low GPA in the first semester usually means that there is a serious problem with academic achievement and it is better for the student not to continue at Brockport until her/his ability to do college level work improves.

 Students who earn a 1.0 or better in the first semester at Brockport, but fall below a 2.0 GPA in this (or any future) semester, will be placed on academic probation (Probation I) for the next semester.
 After being placed on Probation I, there are three possibilities:

 - The student regains a GPA of 2.0 by the end of the semester on Probation I and is simply taken off probation;